SmithsonianWorkshops/2019-03-05-metabarcoding/Metabarcoding_with_Qiime/qiime2_tutorial.md

 ### DADA2 quality control

-A lot of the magic of this pipeline happens in [DADA2](https://benjjneb.github.io/dada2/).
+A lot of the magic of this pipeline happens in [DADA2](https://benjjneb.github.io/dada2/) (the tutorial on that site is also very good).
 The program does several things: trim low quality areas of sequence, merge forward & reverse reads, detect chimeras (described below), and denoise the sequence (also described below).

 - Sequence trimming: we give at what base the forward and reverse reads should be trimmed.
 This is base don the visualization from the `qiime demux summarize` command.
 - Merge reads: For the region of the COI locus being seuquenced forward and reverse reads overlap to give the full length of the sequenced region.
 The program takes the two reads and merges them into one full-length sequence of the locus.